canonical/snapd/HACKING.md

 can either use `snap revert snapd`, or you can refresh directly with `snap refresh snapd --stable --amend`.

+A simpler way of building it without touching your system is by using the *local_build.py* script.
+Launching it with *./local_build.py init* the first time, it will use *multipass* to create a virtual machine with Ubuntu 16.04, install inside snapcraft from the 4.x channel, set the building environment to LXD, and launch a shell, where you can just execute *snapcraft* to build the snap.
+The next time, you only need to use the *init* parameter if you want to fully re-create the virtual machine; if not, just use *./local_build.py* to enter into it.

+At the beginning of the *local_build.py* script you can adjust things like how much memory, disk space or CPU cores to assign to the VM.

 #### Building for other architectures with snapcraft

 It is also sometimes useful to use snapcraft to build the snapd snap for